-Zepp Health finished 2020 with 38 million active users, a 24% increase from 2019.
+Zepp Health has 42 million active users by the first half of 2021.
 Health data collected from wearables is unique, providing granularity, frequency and longitude that is not available from claims or EMR data.

 The data collected from users can have tremendous value for medical researchers and healthcare providers, as well as for population health managers such as insurers, employers and wellness program providers.
 One of the unique aspects of Zepp Health’s data is that all of the company’s devices, from the least to most expensive, use the same sensor array and algorithms, which provides a data consistency not available from many other developers.